5 Basics for Childhood Learning

 The Five Basics can help all children to thrive.

 While parents are their child’s first teachers, the entire community can rally around them and support them as they parent.

 The Five Basics are:

 - Maximize Love, Manage Stress – Babies thrive when the world feels loving, safe and predictable.
 Affectionate and responsive caregiving develops a sense of security and self-control.

-- Talk, Sing Point - Babies learn language from the moment they are born.
-They learn through loving interactions with their caregivers, not televisions or phones instead.
-Eye contact, pointing and real words teach the most about communication.
+- Talk, Sing Point – Babies learn language from the moment they are born through loving interactions with their caregivers, not televisions or phones.
+Eye contact, pointing, and real words teach the most about communication.

-- Explore Through Movement and Play - Children are born curious about the world.
-They are like scientists.
+- Explore Through Movement and Play – Children are born curious about the world.
+They’re like scientists.
 Pay attention to your infant’s or toddler’s interests.
 Help them learn through play and exploration.

-- Read and Discuss Stories - The more we read with young children, the more prepared they become to enjoy reading and do well in school.
-Even infants enjoy the shapes and colors in books, so let them hold the book and turn the pages.
+- Read and Discuss Stories – The more we read with young children, the more we prepare them to enjoy reading and do well in school.
+Even infants enjoy the shapes and colors in books!
+Let them hold the book and turn the pages.
 Point to the pictures and talk about what you see.

 To learn more about Chattanooga Basics, the Early Childhood Coalition partners and what you can do to help, visit chattanoogabasics.org.